andrew/ultimate-awesome/README.md

 - [awesome-gamemaker](https://github.com/bytecauldron/awesome-gamemaker) - A curated list of awesome libraries, snippets, guides, and projects for GameMaker.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [awesome-domain-storytelling](https://github.com/hofstef/awesome-domain-storytelling) - A curated list of ressources for Domain Storytelling practitioners.
 PR are welcome!.
+- [awesome-kaitai](https://github.com/kaitai-io/awesome-kaitai) - A curated list of Kaitai Struct tools and resources.
 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.
 - [awesome-llm-eval](https://github.com/onejune2018/awesome-llm-eval) - Awesome-LLM-Eval: a curated list of tools, datasets/benchmark, demos, learderboard, papers, docs and models, mainly for Evaluation on LLMs.
 - [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.